Fireman Classes and Courses Overview

 Fireman courses are available in fire science, fire science technology and related certificate and associate degree programs.
 Some fireman class graduates also pursue bachelor's degrees that include administration and public policy components for professional advancement in fire science and service careers.

-Overview of Common Fireman Classes
+List of Common Fireman Classes

 In this beginning fireman's course students combine classroom and lab time to learn basic principles of fire science and suppression.
 It's a required class that usually begins with first aid and first responder training.
 Students get to practice donning protective gear and carrying out job responsibilities while wearing it.
 Chain of command, communications and fire department operations are emphasized.